TeomanDeniz/LIBCMT/README.md

 ## What Does It Do

-With these functions, you're able to move and get values from the CPU register (RAX, X0, ETC.) and stack with different data sizes and archs.
+With these functions, you're able to move and get values from the Intel CPU register RAX and stack with different data sizes and archs.

+Using `GET_RAX` or `SET_RAX` on a non-Intel CPU will cause an error.

 > ⚠️ Note
 >
-> On 32-BIT systems, EAX or R0 registers are used.
+> On 32-BIT systems, EAX register is used.

 ## How To Use